Wrongful Death and Liability Policies

 State laws specify which parties are entitled to damages in a wrongful death claim.
 These typically include the deceased person's spouse and children.
 In some states, they may also include stepchildren, domestic partners, and parents if these individuals are dependents of the deceased person.

-The fact that someone is a relative of the decedent (deceased person) or is named in the decedent's will does not guarantee that he or she can receive damages in a wrongful death suit.
-As a general rule, a person is eligible for damages only if he or she had a close relationship with the decedent.
+The fact that someone is a relative of the decedent (deceased person) or is named in the decedent's will does not guarantee that they can receive damages in a wrongful death suit.
+As a general rule, a person is eligible for damages only if they had a close relationship with the decedent.

 All parties seeking damages for a wrongful death must join a single suit.
 This ensures that the defendant won't have to defend multiple suits stemming from the same death.
 In some states, the suit may be filed by a family member.
 Other states require the suit to be filed by a personal representative of the deceased person.
 The representative is appointed by a court.